-Additionally, the City will use current and best practices including the latest design standards available.
+Additionally, the City Council declares it is the City of Phoenix's policy to use the best and latest design standards available.
 In recognition of context sensitivity, public input and the needs of many users, a flexible, innovative and balanced approach that follows other appropriate design standards may be considered, provided that a comparable level of safety and accessibility for all users is present.
-Each project must be considered both separately and as part of a connected network to determine the level and type of treatment necessary for the street to be considered a "complete street."
+Each project must be considered both separately and as part of a connected network to determine the level and type of treatment necessary for the street to be complete.

-The City will:
+The City shall:

-A. Adopt new Complete Streets Design Guidelines to guide the planning, funding, design, construction, operation, and maintenance of new and modified streets in Phoenix while remaining flexible in considering the unique circumstances of different streets where sound design, engineering and planning judgment will produce context sensitive designs.
+(A) Adopt new Complete Streets Design Guidelines to guide the planning, funding, design, construction, operation, and maintenance of new and modified streets in Phoenix while remaining flexible to the unique circumstances of different streets where sound design, engineering and planning judgment will produce context sensitive designs.

-B. Incorporate the Complete Streets Design Guidelines' principles into all City plans, manuals, applicable ordinances, rules, codes, regulations and programs as appropriate.

-C. Provide well-designed pedestrian accommodations.
+- (B) Incorporate the Complete Streets Design Guidelines' principles into all City plans, manuals, employee training, rules, regulations and programs as appropriate. - (C) Provide well-designed pedestrian accommodations on all streets and crossings.
 Ensure safe pedestrian connections to public transit facilities.
-Pedestrian accommodations can take numerous forms, including but not limited to traffic signals, roundabouts, bulb-outs, curb extensions, between lane refuges, sidewalks, buffer zones, shared-use pathways, transit shelters, shade and perpendicular curb ramps, among others.

-D. Provide well-designed bicycle accommodations.
+Pedestrian accommodations can take numerous forms, including but not limited to traffic signals, roundabouts, bulb-outs, curb extensions, between lane refuges, sidewalks, buffer zones, shared-use pathways, transit shelters and perpendicular curb ramps, among others. - (D) Provide well-designed bicycle accommodations along all streets.
 Ensure safe bicycle connections to public transit facilities.
-Bicycle accommodations can take numerous forms, including but not limited to the use of cycle tracks, bicycle boulevards, striping, slow streets (25 mph), low auto volume streets, traffic calming, signs, pavement markings, and bicycle parking facilities and the provision of bike racks among others.

-E. Where physical conditions warrant, trees and structural shade will be provided whenever a street is newly constructed, reconstructed, or relocated.

-F. The City will consider the relationship to and when possible integrate natural features, such as canals, washes, waterways, and other topography into the design of our streets.

-G. The City will design streets with a strong sense of place using landscaping, streetscape amenities, public art, signage, and other amenities to reflect the community and neighborhood context.
+Bicycle accommodations can take numerous forms, including but not limited to the use of bicycle boulevards, striping, slow streets, low auto volume streets, traffic calming, signs, pavement markings, and bicycle parking facilities and the provision of bike racks among others. - (E) Where physical conditions warrant, trees and structural shade shall be provided whenever a street is newly constructed, reconstructed, or relocated. - (F) The City shall integrate natural features, such as canals, washes, waterways, and other topography into the design of our streets. - (G) The City shall design streets with a strong sense of place using landscaping, streetscape amenities, public art, signage, and other amenities to reflect the community and neighborhood.

-H. Coordinate the design of streets to be consistent with and responsive to the existing and planned land uses.